Ladies-Storm-Hackathons/Resources/Learning-Resources.md

   Precise and nitpicky, but this is basically an official manual, so that's par for the course.
 * [Introduction to Git Commits](https://pcottle.github.io/learnGitBranching/)
-  Step by Step interactive guide to learning how Github works and using Git commands.
+  Step by Step interactive guide to learning how GitHub works and using Git commands.

 ### Language-Specific